AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2020-12-17-knexus-intern.md

 *[GUI]: graphical user interface

 [^1]: Campbell, Joseph.
 The hero with a thousand faces.
 Vol. 17.
 New World Library, 2008.
 [^2]: Aristotle.
-“The Poetics of Aristotle.”
+"The Poetics of Aristotle."
 Translated by S. H. Butcher, The Poetics of Aristotle, by Aristotle, www.gutenberg.org/files/1974/1974-h/1974-h.htm.
 [^3]: Freytag, Gustav.
 Die technik des dramas.
 S. Hirzel, 1894.
 [^4]: Meehan, James R. "TALE-SPIN, An Interactive Program that Writes Stories."
 Ijcai.
 Vol. 77.
 1977.